JuliaPlots/Plots.jl/README.md

 screen          # Integer, move enclosing window to this screen number (for multiscreen desktops) show            # true or false, show the plot (in case you don't want the window to pop up right away)
 ```

+Note that not every backend supports all options.

 If you don't include a keyword argument, these are the defaults: